KevMP/smart-home-automation/local/README.md

 ![smart-home-network](https://github.com/KevMP/smart-home-automation/assets/100045145/9f96d366-54b0-42b4-aff5-ccb2a754330b)

 </details>

-clients need to connect to the same ip and port number as the main database server. and the amount of clients that the server will receive will also have to be configured intitially.

 # Ai
 * The ai will receive various pieces of information such as the current profile preferences that is informed by the Gui, and the profile data inside our profile table.